 Understanding how to manage mortgage amortization strategically will help you make the most financially savvy home financing decisions and ensure your long-term financial security.
 Let’s dive in!

-Mortgage amortization refers to gradually repaying the loan amount through scheduled principal and interest payments over a defined period until the balance reaches zero.
+Mortgage amortization refers to the gradual repayment of the loan amount through scheduled principal and interest payments over a defined period, until the balance is fully paid off.

 The total amortization period is calculated based on the original mortgage amount, mortgage rate, and the lender’s payment schedule.
 It represents the entire time scheduled to repay the loan fully.